carvel-dev/carvel/site/content/kapp-controller/docs/latest/package-authoring.md

 ## Prerequisites

-If you'd rather use a canned environment, you can follow our [katacoda tutorial](https://katacoda.com/carvel/scenarios/kapp-controller-package-management).

 To go through the examples below, the following prerequisites are assumed:
 * You will need to [install the latest release](install.md) of kapp-controller on a Kubernetes cluster.
 * These workflows also assume some of the other Carvel tools are installed on your